 If privacy is of the utmost importance, there are various gold coins issued by government mints, which are excluded from gold dealer reporting when buying back gold from customers.

 Fully private modern government gold coins include:

-In larger gold coin and gold bar issuances, both government mints and private mints do produce kilo size gold coins and gold bars respectively.
+In larger gold coin and gold bar issuances, both government mints and private mints produce kilo-size gold coins and gold bars, respectively.

 The Biggest Gold Coin ever: Silly Mint Marketing Wars

 For a few years, the Royal Canadian Mint enjoyed all the free marketing that striking the then world’s most significant gold coins brought it.